leshow/blog/content/post/haskell_vs_rust_serialization.md

 Tokio is super cool, it's also has a rep for being not very approachable.
 I'm not a systems developer, I write code for the web, so it has been a challenge.
 Still, I managed to fork `i3-tracker` and get everything running in a single thread without to much hassle.
 Then I went proudly look at my achievement in htop only to find 2 threads running:

 - One for tokio that had all my futures + timeout code and received input from a `futures::mpsc::channel`
-- And one for listening to i3's unix socket, the domain of`i3ipc-rs`
+- And one for listening to i3's UNIX socket, the domain of`i3ipc-rs`

 And thus, I am writing a library intended to be the async version of `i3ipc`, because all it takes is the entire ecosystem to be rewritten in async IO for me to finally be able to do all of this in one thread.